arunkumarsukdevchavan/named-entity-recognition/README.md

 # EX-06 : Named Entity Recognition
 ## AIM
 To develop an LSTM-based model for recognizing the named entities in the text.
-DATE:

 ## Problem Statement and Dataset
 We propose a deep neural network (NN) architecture, namely the bidirectional Long-Short Term Memory (Bi-LSTM) based model for NER.
 Based on existing gold standard datasets, we evaluated and compared several models for identifying biomedical-named entities.
 Our deep NN-based Bi-LSTM model using word and character level embeddings outperforms CRF and Bi-LSTM using only word-level embeddings significantly.